qontrastss/cloud_storage_turbo_code/README.md

 # A cloud storage of files

-Users are provided with AES encrption of files. <br />
+Users are provided with Turbo Code of files. <br />

 ## Instructions for Web Client: